 - Additionally, eligible students who enroll may insure their dependents as well.
 Eligible dependents are the student’s legal spouse/domestic partner and dependent children under 26 years of age.
 The student must be enrolled in order to access an enrollment opportunity for dependents

 - Students eligible for this insurance plan must be actively attending class in person.
 Students that are primarily enrolled in online courses, home study programs, or correspondence courses do not fulfill the eligibility requirements

 - This list is not exhaustive; each applicant must review the insurance policy information and base eligibility determinations upon that review.
 If a student is found to be ineligible for the policy, United Healthcare will remove the student from the policy.
 If you have questions if you are eligible or not, please contact Katie Fitzsimmons at the NDUS Office

-- If you have questions about the Spring/Summer 2019 coverage, please refer to your Campus Contacts.
+- If you have questions about the plan, please refer to your Campus Contact(s)

 Plan Coverage Periods and Premiums